Cardinal-Cryptography/ink4-migration/tools.md

 For compiling, building and deploying contracts to the network you will need `cargo contract` installed.
 Each network may be compatible with a different release of it.

-When ink!
-4.0 lands on Aleph Zero Testnet, you will need `cargo contract` version `2.0.0-beta.1`:
+To interact with current version of Aleph Zero Testnet, you will need `cargo contract` version `2.0.0-beta.1`:
 ```
 cargo install cargo-contract --version 2.0.0-beta.1
 ```